-A section 25 notice is named after the section in the Landlord & Tenant Act 1954 (LTA) that sets out the information (in a notice) that a landlord needs to give the tenant in order to end a business tenancy.
+A section 25 notice is named after the section in the Landlord & Tenant Act 1954 (the 'LTA') that sets out the information (in a notice) that a landlord needs to give the tenant in order to end a business tenancy.

-Using a s25 notice is necessary whether the landlord opposes a new tenancy (i.e. he wants the tenant to leave), or whether he is happy to grant a new lease and wishes to suggest terms.
+Using a s25 notice is necessary whether the landlord opposes a new tenancy (i.e. they want the tenant to leave), or whether they are happy to grant a new lease and wishes to suggest changes to previous terms.

 The LTA 1954 applies to commercial tenancies in England and Wales, but not in Scotland.

 The Regulatory Reform (Business Tenancies) (England and Wales) Order 2003 changed the rights of tenants giving what is known as security of tenure.
 We advise that you read that longer article, but in summary, security of tenure gives the tenant the right to be offered a new tenancy at the end of an old one.

 There are situations where a tenant does not have security of tenure.
 The most common is where the landlord and the tenant have agreed before the start of the lease to opt out of Sections 24 to 28 of the LTA 1954 and have followed the correct procedure.
 If the parties have opted out, then a Section 25 notice is not suitable and the arrangements for ending and renewing the tenancy should be set out in the lease agreement.
 After opt-out, the lease agreement is on a purely contractual footing, with no statutory protection for the business tenant.

 However, if the parties have not contracted out beforehand, either the landlord or the tenant can suggest a new tenancy.
 The landlord does so using one of the two variations of Section 25 notice, and the tenant does so using a Section 26 notice.

 Either party can find out information about the lease before deciding whether to renew it or not by serving a section 40 notice.